-Historic District:
+Newport Historic District / Southern Thames Historic District:

 The six sites are outside of the Newport Historic District as currently delineated.
-While the sites set within the Southern Thames Historic District, none of the structures on the subject properties are notes in the inventory of contributing buildings listed in Appendix E (attached for reference) in the application materials upon which that district was defined and designated.
-We feel this confirms our evaluation of the relatively low value of the existing structures as they currently exist.
+The the sites set within the Southern Thames Historic District.
+As per the initial historic inventory of the area compile in 1980, none of the structures on the subject properties are notes in the inventory of contributing buildings listed in Appendix E (attached for reference).